emsesp/docs/Supported-EMS-Devices.md

 Most Bosch branded boilers that support the Logamatic EMS bus protocols work with this design.
 This includes Nefit, Buderus, Worcester, Junkers and Sieger (all copyrighted).

-!> Please make sure you read the **Disclaimer** on the home page carefully before sending ambiguous messages to your EMS bus as you could cause serious damage to your equipment.
+> [!ATTENTION] Please make sure you read the Disclaimer on the home page carefully before sending ambiguous messages to your EMS bus as you could cause serious damage to your equipment.

 EMS devices are being constantly added to the database on each new release.